cblument/genestack/docs/grafana.md

 ---

+## Basic install

 !!! note
-    This deployment makes a few assumption:

-    * assumes you are using OAuth using Azure
-    * assumes you are using tls/ssl
-    * assumes you are using ingress

-    If this does not apply to your deployment adjust the overrides.yaml file and skip over any unneeded sections here
+    This is a very basic deployment of grafana
+    * database will be a sqlite3 database on the grafana pod that will be destroyed if the pod is destroyed
+    * no ingress so kubernetes port forwarding will need to be utilized

+!!! example "Run the grafana deployment Script `bin/install-grafana.sh`"

+    ``` shell
+    --8<-- "bin/install-grafana.sh"
+    ```

+## Customized install

-## Create secret client file
+### Create secret client file

 In order to avoid putting sensative information on the cli, it is recommended to create and use a secret file instead.